kimptoc/wowactivityfeed/readme.txt

 TODO

+- Make registered collection have 1 week ttl and get it reset by view/feed calls  - so if not viewed, it gets dropped

+- getting times in the future, esp. from US updates... timezone? maybe times are UTC?

 - do all in memory?  only persist registered/latest item from armory? limit history to n'entries...

 - home page ,page background of faded (random) warcraft poster